 Related clues

-- Whig statesman regarded as Britain's first prime minister
+- Sir Robert __; regarded as the first British prime minister

-- Robert _, statesman who was effectively the first British Prime Minister
+- Robert, Whig statesman who was effectively Britain's first Prime Minister

 Possible answers